System Design Space

 IstioService Mesh

-Ambassador / EmissaryAPI Gateway
+EmissaryAPI Gateway

-API Gateway for Kubernetes built on Envoy
+Kubernetes API Gateway built on Envoy for edge routing and policy integrations.

 ContourIngress